frankyeh/DSI-Studio-Website/doc/gui_cx.md

 A current `.dz` database may contain multiple diffusion indices.
 Select the index appropriate for the hypothesis (for example QA, FA, RDI, or NRDI) within the analysis rather than creating a separate database for every metric.

-For longitudinal databases, choose the variable that corresponds to the longitudinal hypothesis being tested.
+For a longitudinal database, `longitudinal`/Intercept tests whether a nonzero change exists across the selected cohort.
+Selecting a demographic variable such as group instead tests whether the amount of change is associated with that variable.

 ## C3d.
 Parameters